kinghuang/it/_drafts/fillers-and-spillers.markdown

 In transforming IT into a business friendly unit that is focused on delivering business *solutions*, the capability of IT to develop the fundamental structures that support the creation of solutions can easily be overlooked.
 That is, when IT operates as a single entity, it can very easily fall into a situation where fillers and spillers are set as diametric forces or with one in a subordinate position to the other.
 The needs of fillers are seen as IT wants, which become subservient to the needs of spillers that serve business wants.

+A very drastic form of this can seen in Digg v4.
+Digg is a technology news aggregation site created in late 2004 by Kevin Rose.
+It let users discover, share, and recommend web content through user submissions and votes.
+By 2008, it was valued at over US$200 million with over 236 million visitors annually.
+Digg's most visible content is supplied by a relatively small proportion of its users, influence by their stature in the community through historical votes.
+These popular content submitters were the fillers.
+Digg itself is then a massive spiller for its hundreds of million of visitors.

+In August 2010, Digg v4 (version 4) was released.
+The most significant change was to allow news sources to auto-submit their content to Digg, sidelining the the existing fillers in the process.
+It is suspected that Digg was [pressured to make this change](http://alexisohanian.com/an-open-letter-to-kevin-rose) [to appease investors](http://searchengineland.com/digg-v4-how-to-successfully-kill-a-community-50450) funding the site.
+The result of the move was dramatic.
+A mass user exodus ensued, with [traffic dropping by approximately 25%](http://thenextweb.com/socialmedia/2010/09/23/diggs-traffic-is-collapsing-at-home-and-abroad/) within a month.
+Less than two years later, Digg was broken into three parts and sold at a valuation of less than 1/10 of its valuation 2 years prior.

+Digg is a striking example of the effects of ignoring or purposefully terminating fillers.
+Without its spillers, Digg very quickly exhausted content—timely news relevant to its users—to spill.
+Conversely, its existing fillers no longer had a spiller that connected them to an audience, diminishing their value.
+The end result for Digg was almost instantaneous, wiping out nearly all the business value it had built up.

 On the University of Calgary IT website, the following tagline [appears under Information Technologies](http://www.ucalgary.ca/it/).